corpun logoWorld Corporal Punishment Research

 Cotter Public Schools

-The "Discipline chart" in this handbook provides for CP for a wide range of offenses, from swearing, kissing, and insubordination to "Refusal to cooperate with ISS rules".
+The "Discipline chart" in this handbook provides for CP for a wide range of offenses, from swearing, kissing, failure to do class assignments, and insubordination to "Refusal to cooperate with ISS rules".

 DeWitt School District

 On the 7th assignment to Detention Hall in a 9-week period, a student receives one day of ISS or a paddling.
-"Refusal to take corporal punishment may result in suspension.
-In the event a student decides to go home rather than take the corporal punishment, the days missed will be counted as unexcused absences."
-CP may not be administered by bus drivers.
+Corporal punishment is particularly mentioned as a penalty for disregard of directions, extortion, profanity and forgery.
+It may not be administered by bus drivers.

 Dierks School District